 Prions do not replicate or feed on the host but trigger abnormal behavior in the body's cells and proteins.

 Prion diseases are rare, but they progress rapidly, and all are currently fatal.

 - bovine spongiform encephalopathy (BSE), also known as mad cow disease

 - Creutzfeldt-Jakob disease (CJD)

-While the forms of infection mentioned above are the main types, there are others that can have an effect on the body.
+While the forms of infection mentioned above are the main types, there are

 A single-celled organism with a nucleus can cause a protozoan infection.
 Protozoa commonly show features similar to animals, such as mobility, and can survive outside of the human body.
 They are most commonly transferred by contact with feces.